Latest News From Petaluma Wetlands Alliance

 Heron and Egret Survey

-Heron and Egret Survey Shollenberger’s heron and egret colony is a successor to a long-established colony which was located in the eucalyptus trees near the wastewater treatment ponds off Lakeville...
+Heron and Egret Survey Shollenberger Park once had a heron and egret colony which was a successor to a long-established colony.
+That colony was located in the eucalyptus trees near the wastewater...

 read more